fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

-The extension defined herein, Node Identification Object, MAY be added to any of the above listed messages and SHOULD be added whenever required to identify the node and when local policy or security considerations do not supersede this requirement.
-See {{security}} for suggested configuration regarding including these messages.
+The extension defined herein, Node Identification Object, MAY be added to any of the above listed messages and MUST be added whenever the responding IP address may not be sufficient to identify the node, unless local policy or security considerations supersede this requirement.
+(It is permissible to unconditionally include this extension in all of the above messages.)
+See {{security}} for
+suggested configuration regarding including these messages.

 Similarly to the Interface Identification Object defined in {{RFC5837}},